maxxiimo/the-front-end-manifesto/foundation-styles.md

 #### What's in Each Section

-I use the above structure for most of my projects.
-What follows is a snippet of each section as they actually appear in [application.scss][] followed by a description of what the section should be used for:
+What follows is a snippet of each section of *application.scss* followed by a description of what the section should be used for:

-    /*
-    * Important!
-Do *not* use Sprockets "require" syntax.
-    * Use @import to include other stylesheets and Compass mixins.
-    */

     /* DEFINITIONS
     ============================================================================ */
     @import "define";

-Use a "definitions" section to set global variables such as $base-font, $base-font-size, etc..
+Use the "definitions" section to set global variables for the entire project such as $base-font or $base-font-size.

     /* MIXINS
     ============================================================================ */